Small Coffee Percolator For Camping Caffeine Kicks!

 Which one best suits your needs will depend entirely on your coffee needs, your own personal likes and how many cups of coffee you will need to make.

-This moka pot is available in a small 4 cup size and all the way up to 10 cup size.
+This moka pot is available in a small 4-cup size and all the way up to 10 cup sizes.
 Sure the larger version is perhaps on the big side for camping, and certainly backpacking.
-Being made of strong durable stainless steel you can hook the handle into one of the open pouches while trekking for a short distance to your pitching location.
+Being made of strong durable stainless steel, you can hook the handle into one of the open pouches while trekking for a short distance to your pitching location.

 As mentioned, at 4 cup size it is small and easily portable and doesn’t take up too much space while the 10 cup version is large enough to make coffee for a group.